billywojcicki/twitter-bot/README.md

 ## About
-The contents of this repo are the AWS Lambda function files that power [**@nosoupforyoubot**](https://twitter.com/nosoupforyoubot), an automated Twitter account that tweets images from the 1990s sitcom *Seinfeld*.
+The contents of this repo are the AWS Lambda files that power [**@nosoupforyoubot**](https://twitter.com/nosoupforyoubot), an automated Twitter account that tweets images from the 1990s sitcom *Seinfeld*.
 The Python script can easily be adjusted to accomplish similar tasks.

 [FFmpeg](https://ffmpeg.org/) was used to extract images from video files.